-If we look again for Brazil, the causes of deforestation in 2018 were to 65-70% the creation of pasture for livestock (Brazil exports many beef) and 25-30% for agriculture (Including export soybeans to China and Europe for their farms).
-Infrastructure, mining and forestry, and urban expansion account for only a small portion of deforestation.
+If we look again for Brazil, the causes of deforestation in 2018 were to 65-70% the creation of pasture for livestock (Brazil exports many beef) and 25-30% for agriculture (especially the export of soybeans to China and Europe for their farms).
+Infrastructure, mining and forestry, and urban expansion account for only a small part of deforestation.

 The situation is similar in other countries (Bolivia, Peru, Colombia, Paraguay, etc.) and does not concern the Amazon basin.
 Less known, the September 22 and Closed are increasingly affected by deforestation.

 The September 22Straddling several countries home the largest dry forest in Latin America and savannah and wetlands.
 The ClosedLocated mainly in Brazil, is a vast tropical savanna composed of many types of natural habitats - forestée savanna, moist savanna, gallery forests, etc. - and hosts a extremely rich and diverse biodiversity.
 These two environments less subject to political pressure that Amazon, experiencing unprecedented deforestation especially caused by Europe.

 South East Asia

 In Indonesia and Malaysia, engine deforestation is palm oil.
-In the Mekong region (Thailand, Cambodia, Laos, Vietnam), these are the rubber plantations for rubber (the manufacture of tires.
+In the Mekong region (Thailand, Cambodia, Laos, Vietnam), these are the rubber plantations for rubber, used mainly for the manufacture of tires.
 Other commodities also intended for export join them: for example Java pepper on the island of Sulawesi, or coffee in Vietnam.

 But this is changing.
 For ten years, the forests of Central Africa and West Africa are seen as the 'El Dorado' of industrial agriculture, where virgin forests are replaced by plantations to meet demand commodities in the international market.
 The forests of the Congo, Cameroon and you Gabon are threatened by the expansion of palm oil.
 In Ivory Coast and Ghana, we deforest even in protected areas to produce cocoa for export.